DefGuard/docs/admin-and-features/wireguard/create-your-vpn-network.md

 It supports multiple networks separated with comma, eg. 10.11.1.0/0, 192.168.1.0/24

 {% hint style="danger" %}
-Right now defguard only manages routing of AllowedIPs (adding to routing table the networks defined in AllowedIPs).
+Right now Defguardonly manages routing of AllowedIPs (adding to routing table the networks defined in AllowedIPs).

 If you want the _All Traffic_ to work in the desktop client you need to also configure MASQUARED/NAT for the VPN interface.
 [Example of that here.](../../tutorials/step-by-step-setting-up-a-vpn-server/#enabling-to-access-internet-through-your-vpn)
 {% endhint %}